Marcus Junius Brutus: Ides of March

 Before Lepidus' troops arrived to the forum, Brutus spoke before the people in a contio.
 The text of that speech is lost.
 Dio says the liberatores promoted their support of democracy and liberty and told the people not to expect harm; Appian says the liberatores merely congratulated each other and recommended the recall of Sextus Pompey and the tribunes Caesar had recently deposed.
 The support of the people was tepid, even though other speeches followed supporting the tyrannicide.
 Publius Cornelius Dolabella, who was to become consul in a few days on the 18th, decided immediately to assume the consulship illegally, expressed his support of Brutus and Cassius before the people, and joined the liberatores on the Capitoline.

 Cicero urged the tyrannicides to call a meeting of the senate to gather its support; but instead Brutus sent a delegation to the Caesarians, asking for a negotiated settlement.
-This may have been due to family connections: Lepidus was married to one of Brutus's sisters; or perhaps Brutus believed that Antony could be won over.
+This may have been due to family connections: Lepidus was married to one of Brutus' sisters; or perhaps Brutus believed that Antony could be won over.
 The Caesarians delayed for a day, moving troops and gathering weapons and supplies for a possible conflict.
 After Caesar's death, Dio reports a series of prodigies and miraculous occurrences which are "self-evidently fantastic" and likely fictitious.
 Some of the supposed prodigies did in fact occur, but were actually unrelated to Caesar's death: Cicero's statue was knocked over but only in the next year, Mt Etna in Sicily did erupt but not contemporaneously, a comet was seen in the sky but only months later.